 At EXPLO, we meet students where they are: willing to embrace deliberate silliness when a situation calls for it, but at the same time always ready to cultivate an exploration of identity when teens ricochet back to adulthood.

 As they navigate their way through this complicated time, students transitioning into high school simultaneously need the freedom to experiment, take risks, and try new things, as well as a support system to lean on when things get too complicated and overwhelming.
-At EXPLO at Wellesley, this combination of freedom and support is meticulously balanced, providing students a haven to build the confidence needed to manage — and hopefully thrive — through this transition into high school.
+At EXPLO, this combination of freedom and support is meticulously balanced, providing students a haven to build the confidence needed to manage — and hopefully thrive — through this transition into high school.

 Practicing Choice to Develop Agency

 One of the biggest challenges for our absent-minded friend (and many of his peers) was that his parents were always hovering and making decisions for him.
 When young people are not offered the opportunity to practice making choices, they don’t develop the sense of agency — the ability to be an active participant in a given moment or to choose how they will respond to a particular situation or environment — that allows them to navigate situations of uncertainty or to plan for a future that will fulfill them.

 When young people are not offered the opportunity to practice making choices, they don’t develop the sense of agency. . .

 “I know how important this is for kids,” says EXPLO President Moira Kelly.
 “Before I started working at EXPLO, I was the dean of a large high school.
 Each September, I saw that the incoming freshmen who had the easiest time transitioning to high school life were the ones who were confident, curious about learning, and comfortable voicing their opinions, needs, and ideas.”

 EXPLO is the Place To Practice